DarkLordOfDeadstiny/Mini-project-3/README.md

 # Mini-project-3
 1. Open a terminal and cd to the project's directory.

-2. Spawn servers (should be done aproximately at the same time) Run command $ go run .\server\ [-name <name>] optionally an amount of time for the auction can be set with [-minutes <time>]
+2. Spawn up to 5 servers (should be done aproximately at the same time) Run command $ go run .\server\ [-name <name>] optionally an amount of time for the auction can be set with [-minutes <time>]